 At this time, Memorial Hermann’s outpatient facilities, including OPID, SM&R and MHMG clinics, as well as TIRR Memorial Hermann Outpatient Rehabilitation and Memorial Hermann Rehabilitation Hospital-Katy Outpatient Rehabilitation will continue to enforce a no-visitor policy until further notice to ensure social distancing can be achieved in waiting areas.
 University Place will also continue to restrict all visitors in compliance with state guidelines for nursing centers.

 Very limited compassionate exceptions to the modified visitor policy may be made for areas including Palliative Care, Supportive Care, Hospice, NICU, Pediatrics and Labor & Delivery, and will be managed by each facility.

-The few visitors who meet the requirements for an exception to our policy will be required to clear a health screening prior to entering, just as members of our workforce do.
-Upon entering, any admitted visitors will be provided with a mask and must wear the mask while inside our facilities.
+All visitors will be required to clear a health screening prior to entering, just as members of our workforce do.
+Visitors will be provided with a surgical mask and must wear the mask at all times while inside our facilities.

 To protect the health of our patients, members of our workforce and our community, every individual entering a Memorial Hermann facility is required to clear a health screening and wear a surgical mask at all times while inside a Memorial Hermann facility.

 To streamline the screening process, visitors are encouraged to complete the online pre-screening form.
 Visitors will be required to show confirmation they have cleared screening to the screening staff, and have their temperature taken prior to entering the facility.

 If you did not clear screening, symptoms that could potentially put others at risk of illness were identified in your screening form.